JaKooLit/Ubuntu-Hyprland/README.md

 - This Installer requires a user with a priviledge to install packages
 - This is only 24.04 LTS Noble Numbat.
 Check [`MAIN BRANCH`](https://github.com/JaKooLit/Ubuntu-Hyprland/tree/main) for other Ubuntu Versions

-> [!WARNING]
-> If you have GDM already as log-in manager, DO NOT install SDDM.
-GDM (default) Ubuntu Login Manager works well with Hyprland
-> If you install SDDM, you will encounter issues.
-See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 ### Gallery and Videos
 #### 🎥 Feb 2025 Video explanation of installation with preset
 - [YOUTUBE-LINK](https://youtu.be/wQ70lo7P6vA?si=_QcbrNKh_Bg0L3wC)